Lock & Paddle 2025

 Parking

-There will be no parking available at the Peterborough Lift Lock or Peterborough Lift Lock Visitor Centre (except for vehicles with Handicapped Accessible signage).
-A paddlecraft drop-off option is available at the Peterborough Lift Lock Visitor Centre.
+There will be no parking available at the Peterborough Lift Lock or Peterborough Lift Lock Visitor Centre (except for vehicles with Accessible Parking Permits).
+A paddlecraft drop-off option is available at the Peterborough Lift Lock Visitor Centre for beginner paddlers only.
+Paddlecraft must be transported to the water from the parking lot.

 Parking options nearby